NAMTeam/namteam.github.io/content/docs/feature-guides/realhighway/index.md

 These FLEX pieces allow you to transition to a different elevation with your RealHighway networks.
 The "1-Level" and "2-Level" setups can be used with any network, while the 180° MIS Curve will only work with the L0 and L1 MIS.

+1. FlexHeight 1-Level Orthogonal
+2. FlexHeight 1-Level Diagonal
+3. FlexHeight 2-Level Orthogonal
-1. FLEXOnSlope 1-Level
+4. FLEXOnSlope 1-Level Orthogonal
-2. FLEXOnSlope 2-Level
+5. FLEXOnSlope 2-Level Orthogonal
-3. FlexHT L0-L1 1-Level
-4. FlexHT L0-L2 2-Level
-5. 180-Degree MIS 1-Level Transition
-6. Diag FLEXOnSlope 1-Level
+6. FLEXOnSlope 1-Level Diagonal
-7. Diag FLEXOnSlope 2-Level
+7. FLEXOnSlope 2-Level Diagonal
+8. FlexHeight 1-Level 90-Degree Transition
+9. FlexHeight MIS 1-Level 180-Degree Transition
+10. FlexHeight 1-Level R3 45-Degree Transition (Orthogonal Lower/Diagonal Higher)
+11. FlexHeight 1-Level R3 45-Degree Transition (Orthogonal Higher/Diagonal Lower)

+#### RHW FLEXWidth Transitions

+These FLEX pieces allow you to transition to a different width with your RealHighway networks (presently Orthogonal-only).

+1. FLEXWidth Transition for Same Network Type (S-to-S or C-to-C)
+2. FLEXWidth Transition for Same Network Type/Tile Drop
+3. FLEXWidth Transition for Different Network Type (S-to-C) Asymmetrical
+4. FLEXWidth Transition for Different Network Type (S-to-C) Symmetrical/Wishbone
+5. FLEXWidth Transition for RHW-2/3-to-4 (and Dual RHW-4 to DDRHW-4) Asymmetrical
+6. FLEXWidth Transition for RHW-2/3-to-4 (and Dual RHW-4 to DDRHW-4) Symmetrical/Wishbone

 #### RHW Old Height Transition Puzzle Pieces {{< deprecated >}}

 {{< menu-icon icon="images/icons/rhw-old-height-button.jpg" caption="_Height Transition Puzzle Pieces (located under the Highways Menu)_" >}}

 These older puzzle pieces allow for transitions between two different height levels of RHW networks.
 They generally have starter drag end stubs.
 Use of the FLEXHeight Transitions is generally recommended instead, as they support more networks.
-The MIS Curved Height Transitions are the only setups not presently covered by FLEXHeight.

 1. RHW-2-to-RHW-4 Transition A
 2. RHW-2-to-RHW-4 Transition B